-Mespilus germanica is a small tree or large shrub that is native to Southwest Asia and Southeast Europe.
-When planted in its ideal conditions, it can grow to heights of 6m and when mature, the tree can develop a broad crown which looks similar to that of an umbrella.
+Mespilus germanica is a small fruit tree or large fruit shrub that is native to Southwest Asia and Southeast Europe.
+When planted in its ideal conditions, it can grow to heights of 6m in the UK and when mature, the tree can develop a broad crown which looks similar to that of an umbrella.
 The large shrub consists of long, dark green, leathery leaves which are slightly hairy underneath.
 During May – June, flowers made up of five broadly ovate white petals appear, reaching up to 6cm in width.
 In the late Autumn, the dark green leaves turn to a burnt orange-brown and are followed by reddish-brown fruit.
 The fruit is one of very few that becomes edible during the winter.
-It is a similar shape to an apple and when bletted, its flavour and consistency are very similar to apple sauce.
-It can be made into jellies, medlar cheeses or preserves.
+The Common Medlar is a similar shape to an apple and when bletted, its flavour and consistency are very similar to apple sauce.
+It can be made into jellies, Medlar cheeses or preserves.

 |Flower||White - May to June|

 |Fruit||Edible - Similar shape to an apple|

 |Soil type||Chak, Clay, Loam, Peat, Sand, Silt / Slightly Acidic|

 |Height and spread||6m|

 Add that personal touch with our bespoke gift wrapping service and choose from one of our luxurious but also natural looking wrapping papers.
 You can choose from 3 different colours: cherry red, pine green or antique gold, including a matching ribbon.
 We will also enclose a card – suitable for the occasion - with your own personal message.
 Your gift will of course also include full growing instructions.